iandioch/flasknasc/README.md

 Requires Python3.6+.

 1. Install the dependencies (ie. Flask) by running `python3.6 -m pip install -r requirements.txt`.
 2. You should create a flasknasc configuration file at `.flasknasc/config.json`.
-See the "Configuration" section of this document for an example.
+See the "User Configuration" section of this document for an example.

 # Usage